 Entrepreneurship is one of my favorite vibrations.
 But a genuine entrepreneur is someone who lives for the feeling of designing, launching and running a new venture.
 Thus, once a venture ceases to feel new, a genuine entrepreneur will feel empty and decide to start up a brand new venture.
 In San Diego, the entrepreneurship has a different aim than new venture for the sake of new venture.
 It is new venture for the sake of personal success.
 And that personal success is all about what you have that others don’t, what you can do that others can’t, accomplishments you can wear like medals and what elite people you know that other people don't know.

 Still, self-enterprise is inspired.
-I love a demographic of people who are determined to be limited by nothing and no one.
+I love a demographic of people who are determined to be limited by nothing.
 In many parts of the globe, people are in the prison of their own circumstances.
 They are resigned to the jail bars of them.
 Silently resenting their lives as they begrudgingly take the only opportunity they think is available to them.
 But in San Diego in general, even those who are displeased with the circumstances of their lives, are not resigned to them.
 They use opportunities as a springboard to the next opportunity and you can feel all of their effort going into whatever undertaking they have in their lives.